fomightez/sequencework/plot_expression_across_chromosomes/README.md

 fairly straightforward to change to plotting ratio of sequencing coverage across chromosomes in a genome.

-To avoid compressing the typically important range, by default the y-axis is limited to a range that emphasizes the alterations characteristic of aneuploidy or segmental duplication.
-In that case, points beyond those limits are plotted at the edge of the plot in a manner that distinguishes them from the other data points, i.e., they are represented as open triangles at the edge pointing in an up-or-down direction.
-This approach is styled on how DESeq2 plotMA handles out of bounds points, see section 1.5.1 of [the DESeq2 vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#ma-plot).
-Depending on your needs, run with the optional `--no_limits` or `--no_log` flags to see the full plot.
+The script requires an genome annotation file, typicall `GTF` or `GFF` format in addition to the data.
+A good source of such files for several organisms is described in the [documentation for mock_expression_ratio_generator.py here](https://github.com/fomightez/simulated_data/tree/master/gene_expression).
+The highest value for `end` found in the annotation file (typically the `gtf` or `gff` format file) for a feature residing on a chromosome is used to determine the approximate length of each chromosome.
+You can add a "dummy" entry for a non-existent gene to your annotation file if you find the features in the file don't adequately reflect length of the chromosome.

 Importantly, the plot script provided here is meant to be pipeline-agnostic.
 By way of contrast, DESeq2 can be used to plot fold changes in genomic space; however, it requires reading in data with `summarizeOverlaps`, as described [here](https://www.bioconductor.org/help/workflows/rnaseqGene/#plotting-fold-changes-in-genomic-space).
 Reading in data with `summarizeOverlaps` is just one of many of the routes to supplying count matrices into DESeq2.
 Additionally, you need to define gene models from GTF files by also constructing a TxDb object in DESeq2 prior to even being able to use `summarizeOverlaps` to generate count matrices.
 The plot_expression_across_chromosomes.py script provide here obviates many of those preparatory steps and makes it possible to take any route to generating such a plot.
 You can still use DESeq2 if you choose but with this script you aren't tied to using `summarizeOverlaps` and have the option to use any method, say tximport, to bring in counts.
 Similarly, NOISeq produces Manhattan plots for chromosomes as shown in [Figure 3 here](http://bioinfo.cipf.es/noiseq/lib/exe/fetch.php?media=noiseqbio_techreport.pdf), but then you are tied to NOISeq or have to do the analysis with at leat two different packages to get such a plot.
 Again, this script is meant to eliminate such additional steps, but still allow producing such plots.

-The highest value for `end` found in the annotation file (typically the `gtf` or `gff` format file) for a feature residing on a chromosome is used to determine the approximate length of each chromosome.
-You can add a "dummy" entry for a non-existent gene to your annotation file if you find the features in the file don't adequately reflect length of the chromosome.
+To avoid compressing the typically important range, by default the y-axis is limited to a range that emphasizes the alterations characteristic of aneuploidy or segmental duplication.
+In that case, points beyond those limits are plotted at the edge of the plot in a manner that distinguishes them from the other data points, i.e., they are represented as open triangles at the edge pointing in an up-or-down direction.
+This approach is styled on how DESeq2 plotMA handles out of bounds points, see section 1.5.1 of [the DESeq2 vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#ma-plot).
+Depending on your needs, run with the optional `--no_limits` or `--no_log` flags to see the full plot.